Depression, Anxiety, Mood Disorders, OCD

 Exercise bumps up brain functioning

-Activities in certain portions of the human brain clearly denote the big clinical picture that is responsible for emotional release.
+Activities in certain portions of the human brain clearly denote the big clinical picture that is responsible for the emotional release.
 According to experts, what happens at the biochemical level of the human brain is considered to be an interconnected process.
 Your life story, or biography, is biologically manifested.
 It is symbolic to how your body regulates your hormones such as serotonin, dopamine, and BDNF.
 Your hormones compose your biochemistry; interestingly, exercise can positively and permanently alter your biochemistry.

 Your body manifests the true story of your life and each section of your story can be represented biochemically through the aid of numerous hormonal profiles at any given point in time.
 Your beliefs, experiences, behaviors, feelings and exercise – or lack of it – is included in your personal story.